Overview

 | |_____^ mutable borrow

-Because the task that calls get
+Because the task that calls get and the task that calls insert both need a reference to

 this shared database the compiler is complaining that we need somehting to synchronize the insert